Previous year: 2023/24

 Course Topics

-Since the domain of operating systems is very broad and it is not possible to cover everything in the time given in fine detail, the actual focus of the individual lectures should be strongly influenced by the preferences of the enrolled students.
+Since the domain of operating systems is very broad and it is not possible to cover everything in the time given in a perfectly fine detail, the actual focus of the individual lectures shall be strongly influenced by the preferences of the enrolled students.

-Below is the list of the supplementary study materials for the topics that have been covered during the semester.
+Below is a list of the supplementary study materials for the topics that have been already covered during the semester, as well as a list of potential future topics.

 -